bm4cs/bencode.io/content/about.md

 Academically I hold 2 university degrees (with a 3rd ETA this year) in this space and a decent pile of certifications.
 One of the most satisfying things I've done as a software engineer is [nand2tetris](https://www.nand2tetris.org/) by the Hebrew University of Jerusalem, which involves building a CPU and general purpose 16-bit computer literally from the NAND gates up to the OS.
 Thanks to [Ben Eater](https://eater.net/8bit/) I soon followed this up by making my own physical 8-bit CPU out of hundreds of TTL logic gates and breadboards.
 This pilgrimage has led me into the wonderful world of low-level topics including OS internals, binary reversing and exploit development which I'm actively studying at university.

 I live and breath my craft as a software maker.
 I code in my free time.
 I invest in the best equipment, tools and training I can afford, much as a passionate cabinet maker invests in only the best chisels.
 I think about it when I'm asleep.
 I re-read essential books (Mythical Man Month, Pragmatic Programmer, Peopleware, Code Complete, Joel on Software, Domain Driven Design) about how further the depth of my craft.
-I can't relate to developers that consider it " 9-5 job", that commonly after few years start chasing management positions.
+I can't relate to developers that consider it "just a 9-5 job", that only after a few years start chasing management positions.
 After visiting Japan in 2014 I was relieved to discover a culture that embraces taking one's craft seriously.
-At a Soba noodle bar I visited was shocked to discover the family had been making Soba noodles for over 5 generations.
-Depth, focus and complete commitment to a craft is the norm in Japan, for example as can be seen in the documentary [Jiro Dreams of Sushi](https://www.imdb.com/title/tt1772925/).
+At a Soba noodle bar I was shocked to discover the family business had been making Soba noodles for over 5 generations.
+Depth, focus and complete commitment to a craft is the norm in Japan, as can be seen in the documentary [Jiro Dreams of Sushi](https://www.imdb.com/title/tt1772925/).
 My Japan trip helped me realise its okay to embrace my craft.
-I strongly reject "opportunities" that attempt to weaken my focus as a software engineer, such as management positions or roles that might help me "climb the food chain".
+I reject "opportunities" that attempt to weaken my focus as a software engineer, such as management positions or roles that might help me climb the corporate ladder.

 ## My Tools (chisels)